LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 ```
 </details>

-The programm is definitely shorter than the above example.
-But lacks some finess concerning the user interface.
-As an illustration it is thus perfect.
+The programm is a bit shorter than the above ray-tracing example.
+It lacks some finess concerning the user interface (see the comments on e.g. variable restrictions).
+As an illustration it will but suffice.

 It requires the modules `Images` and `ProgressMeter` additionally to be installed (the latter only a nice gimick).
 And then, it can be executed via `julia pathtrace.jl`.
 A PNG file with the result is produced.
 The serial program runs for about 10 minutes.

 Find the main loop, and parallelize it with threads, or with workers.
 Check the scaling!